Campus Deadline: Sept. 9, 2015

 The George J. Mitchell Scholarship Program was established in 1998, by the U.S.-Ireland Alliance, to "educate future American leaders about the island of Ireland-North and South-and to provide tomorrow's leaders with an understanding about, an interest in, and an affinity with, the island from which 44 million Americans claim descent."

 The Scholarship is named in honor of former Senator George J. Mitchell who served as Chairman of the peace negotiations in Northern Ireland in the mid-1990s.
 The first group of Mitchell Scholars began their studies in Ireland and Northern Ireland in fall 2000.
-Scholars are eligible to attend institutions of higher learning in Ireland, including the seven universities in the Republic of Ireland and the two universities in Northern Ireland, for one academic year of post-graduate study.
+Scholars are eligible to attend institutions of higher learning in Ireland, including the seven universities in the Republic of Ireland, for one academic year of post-graduate study.

 The universities participating in the Mitchell Scholarships cover tuition and room for the Scholar.
 In addition, each Scholar will receive a stipend to cover other necessary expenses for the term of study.
 This stipend will be paid in two equal parts directly to the scholar.
 The US-Ireland Alliance will assist successful applicants with their traveling expenses to and from Ireland and Northern Ireland.